TUAT-Novice/DDPM_MNIST/README.md

 # DDPM_MNIST

-This is the code generating mnist images via ddpm model.
+This is the code for generating mnist images via ddpm model.

 The repository is modified from: (https://github.com/TeaPearce/Conditional_Diffusion_MNIST)[https://github.com/TeaPearce/Conditional_Diffusion_MNIST]